Human rights in Kiribati

+Human rights in Kiribati are protected under the country’s current constitution and laws, alongside commitments made as a member of various international organizations and party to relevant treaties.
+In contrast, however, Kiribati has faced scrutiny over its limited ratification of the core global human-rights treaties.
+Review of Kiribati's human rights situation highlighted ongoing challenges such as the impacts of climate change, access to justice, and the rights of women and children.

 International human rights instruments

-Kiribati is a member of the United Nations and has also ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), the Convention on the Rights of the Child(CRC) and the Convention on the Rights of Persons with Disabilities (CRPD).
+Kiribati is a member of the United Nations and has also ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of the Child (CRC) and the Convention on the Rights of Persons with Disabilities (CRPD).
 Reservations were made with respect to articles 24 (b) – (f), 26 and 28 (b)-(d) of the CRC concerning a child's rights to health including safe drinking water, social security and education as well as a declaration that the definition of child's rights in certain articles would be exercised in accordance with traditional custom regarding the child's place in a family.
 Recommendations to withdraw these reservations and declaration are yet to be enacted.

 There has been international concern that Kiribati has only ratified three of the seven core international human rights treaties, in particular the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 It has also been noted in various submissions to the Human Rights Council that Kiribati is behind on reporting obligations to CEDAW and the CRC.